Self-intro:

 Guest Lecture - BME 6938 - Spring 2023: Multimodal Data Mining

-Library AI Research:
+Library AI research award:

 Selected Publications: